htcondor/htcondor/docs/man-pages/condor_drain.rst

 draining state (see below).
 The **-start** expression you supply replaces the draining machine’s normal ``START`` expression for the duration of the draining state, potentially making those resources available.
-See section
-`3.7.1 <PolicyConfigurationforExecuteHostsandforSubmitHosts.html#x35-2630003.7.1>`__
-for more information.
+See section `Policy Configuration for Execute Hosts and for Submit Hosts <../admin-manual/policy-configuration.html>`__ for more information.

 Once draining is complete, the machine will enter the Drained/Idle state.
 To resume normal operation (negotiation) at that time or any